-13. Benefit plans
+13. Benefit Plans

 The Company has established a defined-contribution savings plan under Section 401(k) of the Internal Revenue Code.
 This plan covers substantially all employees who meet minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pre-tax basis.
 The Company provides matching contributions of 100% of the first 3% of each participant's salary contributed, plus 50% for each of the next 2% contributed.
 Employees are immediately and fully vested in their own contributions and the Company's match.
-During the years ended December 31, 2016 and 2017, the Company contributed \$143 and \$264, respectively, to the plan.
+During the years ended December 31, 2016 and 2017 and the three months ended March 31, 2017 and 2018 (unaudited), the Company contributed \$143, \$264, \$75 and \$115, respectively, to the plan.

-14. Subsequent events
+14. Subsequent Events